DmitryKolchin/AdvancedProgramming2024/DataDrivenMovement/DevelopmentJournal.md

 For this task, I aimed to develop two distinct implementations:
 1. A movement system written in plain C, visualised using raylib.
-2. Conway's Game of Life [(Conway’s Game of Life, 2024)](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), implemented with a data-driven design paradigm and showcased via raylib.
+2. Conway's Game of Life [(Conway’s Game of Life | Academo.org - Free, interactive, education., s.d.)](https://academo.org/demos/conways-game-of-life/), implemented with a data-driven design paradigm and showcased via raylib.

 These implementations not only allowed me to experiment with different programming concepts but also provided a platform to explore raylib and gain familiarity with C programming.